Let’s make this year different than any before!

 Salmon (and other fatty fish) — Many researchers consider DHA to be the most important fat found in the human brain, and the unusual concentration of this omega-3 fatty acid in salmon helps explain the research-documented benefits of salmon including better brain function, better overall cell function, and improved control of the body’s inflammatory processes(1).

-Strawberries — The strong antioxidant and anti-inflammatory benefits provided by strawberrystrawberries have proven to improve brain function.
+Strawberries — The strong antioxidant and anti-inflammatory benefits provided by strawberries have proven to improve brain function.
 Certain research studies have shown the connection between strawberry consumption and new nerve generation in the hippocampus, which is often involved in the learning and recall of new information(2)!

 Cinnamon — Just smelling the wonderful aroma of this sweet spice boosts brain activity!
 Purchase cinnamon in it’s dried stick or powder form, or as a high-quality essential oil to diffuse in your home office.